matitalatina/mn-blog-en/src/content/jwt-authentication-angular.md

 There are a lot of helper methods to simplify the class usage.
 These are the key points of this class:

 - It's a `Store` subclass, it has `IAuthState` interface as state. `IAuthState` is very simple, it contains only `accessToken` and `refreshToken`.
-- Every time someone calls `setState`, it persists data in the local storage.
-In this way, if the user closes or reloads the page, the credentials are not lost.
-If `setState` is called with falsy credentials (e.g. `null` or `false`), it removes from local storage.
 - In the constructor, it provides the initial state for the superclass `State`.
-It tries to get the credential from the local storage.
 - A lot of getters method: both reactive (ends with `$`), and standard (classic variables).
 - Some helper methods to change the state of the store (`setAccessToken`, `login`, `refresh`).